JQCVSC/Cybersecurity-SQL-Lab/README.md

 ## Setup Instructions

+### Make sure you create a DB instance in google cloud to add the tables and data

+# You can use a free SQL server, I Used https://www.freesqldatabase.com/freemysqldatabase/

+Or if you want to go with the cloud then you go about it in the steps below

+## Make sure MySQL is also installed on your local machine

 ### 1. Installing the Cloud SQL Auth Proxy

 The Cloud SQL Auth Proxy allows secure access to your Cloud SQL instance.
 The installation process depends on your operating system: